matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 ### The Illusion of Control

+These are behaviours that create a false sense of managerial predictability, certainty, or controllability, typically by adding oversight, metrics, estimation pressure, or administrative mechanisms.

 #### Productivity Paranoia

 This unintentionally generates mistrust.
 It's the desire to make sure developers are busy, often by measuring counter-productive metrics like "lines of code", "story points delivered", or "JIRA tickets closed."